-CHAPTER III
+III.
 THE AUBRY ROUTE

-The old Aubry Route, or trail, developed as a result of the ambitions of F. X. Aubry who was constantly searching for new and better routes to the Southwest.
-He liked and used the Cimarron Cut-off on the Jornadas Route of the regular Santa Fe Trail, but he also recognized its weaknesses.
+The old Aubry Route, or trail, developed as a result of the ambitions of F. X. Aubry in constantly searching for new and better routes to the Southwest.
+He liked and used the Cimarron Cutoff on the Journadas Route of the regular Santa Fe Trail, but he also recognized its weaknesses.
 He, as most of the travelers who used this part of the trail, realized that the sixty-six miles between the Arkansas River and the lower spring of the Cimarron River were very dangerous, because the Indians in the area regarded it as their own hunting ground.
-These Indians did not hesitate to attack the travelers whom they looked upon as poachers who were trespossing on their land.
-The problem led Aubry to begin his search for another route -- preferably one with less distance between watering points and one where the Indians were of less trouble.
-Although he traveled many new routes and made several fast rides between Santa Fe and Westport, his most exciting and most notable occurred in September of 1851.
-At this time he successfully traversed a new route between the Cimarron Cut-off and the mountain route.
+These Indians did not hesitate to attack the travelers as poachers trespassing on their land.
+The problem led Aubry to begin his search for another route, preferably one with less distance between watering points and less trouble from the Indians.
+Although he traveled many new routes and made several fast rides between Santa Fe and Westport, an exciting and notable one occurred in September 1851.
+At this time, he successfully traversed a new route between the Cimarron Cutoff and the mountain route.

-The discovery of his trail as well as his motive for the discovery have been subject to much speculation.
-The most widely accepted version is given by Jay Baugh, editor of the Johnson, Kansas newspaper who prepared a Synopsis of Stanton County for the Stanton County Kansas Pioneer Day program help on May 14, 1960.
-In his synopsis, Mr. Baugh asserts that:
+The discovery of his trail and his motive for its discovery have been subjects of much speculation.
+The most widely accepted version is given by Jay Baugh, editor of the Johnson, Kansas newspaper who prepared a "Synopsis of Stanton County" for the Stanton County, Kansas, Pioneer Day Program held on May 14, 1960.
+In his synopsis, Mr. Baugh asserts that

-Colonel Francis Aubry was bearing military dispatches from

-Santa Fe in 1850, coming up the Cimarron Crossing Trail, or the dry route of the old Santa Fe Trail, through Grant County, when hostile Indians forced him back to the west.
+Colonel Francis Aubry was bearing military dispatches from Santa Fe in 1850, coming up the Cimarron Crossing Trail, or the dry route of the old Santa Fe Trail, through Grant County, when hostile Indians forced him back to the west.
 He made an encircling trip and discovered Bear Creek, east of the Colorado line, and angled northeast until he came to Choteau Island in the Arkansas River, where the French traders had established a post, later near Hartland and a few miles west of Lakin.
 That was in 1850.
-In 1851, Colonel Aubry set up a small garrison of troops on the south bank of the river off Choteau Island and escorted wagon trains southwest over the trial he had established the year before.1
+In 1851, Colonel Aubry set up a small garrison of troops on the south bank of the river off Choteau Island and escorted wagon trains southwest over the trail he had established the year before.

-While this version is widely accepted, it is not necessarily entire-In 1848 and 1849 Aubry was actively engaged in the trading ly accurate. going on between Westport and Santa Fe.
-While engaging in his attempts to set new speed records between the two towns, he took many different routes other than the regular Cimarron Cut-off and the Bent Fort Route of the Santa Fe Trail, although he did use the Cimarron Route most frequently.
-He was continually on the look-out for a better and faster route between Westport and Santa Fe, expecially in the area Mr. Baugh mentions, and while he may have originally found the route that became known as Aubry's Route by accident, it was not, as has been suggested, so that he could get military dispatches through the Indians or so he could personally escort wagon trains in the area.
-He did, on occasion, in these early years carry United States mail on his fast rides, but only to prove that he could get it through faster then the regular mail, and to prove to doubters his speed by verification of postmarks which he had carried through.
+While this version is widely accepted, it is not necessarily entirely accurate.
+In 1848 and 1849, Aubry was actively engaged in the Westport-Santa Fe trade.
+In his attempts to set new speed records between the two towns, he took many different routes other than the regular Cimarron Cutoff and the Bent Fort Route of the Santa Fe Trail, although he did use the Cimarron Route most frequently.
+He was continually on the look-out for a better and faster route between Westport and Santa Fe, especially in the area Mr. Baugh mentions, and while he may have originally found the route that became known as Aubry's Route by accident, it was not necessarily, as has been suggested, so that he could get military dispatches through the Indians or so he could personally escort wagon trains in the area.
+He did, on occasion, in these early years carry United States mail on his fast rides, but only to show that he could get it through faster than the regular mail, and to prove his speed to doubters by verification of postmarks which he had carried.
 He never established a post south of Choteau Island to escort trains over his trail.
-He was engaged, himself, in trading and what trains he escorted over his trail were those of his own.
 He did encourage others to use his trail simply because he was convinced that it was the best and safest route.